Piano Concerto No. 21 (Mozart)

 The Piano Concerto No. 21 in C major, K. 467, was completed on 9 March 1785 by Wolfgang Amadeus Mozart, four weeks after the completion of the previous D minor concerto, K. 466.

+The autograph manuscript of the concerto is preserved in the Morgan Library & Museum, New York City.

 Structure

 The concerto is scored for solo piano, flute, two oboes, two bassoons, two horns in C, two trumpets in C, timpani and strings.